Photo credit Enrique Meza

 b.
 1987 lives and works in Fresno, CA.

 Allyson has a BA in studio art from Westmont College and a MA in Theology and Culture with an emphasis in visual art from The Seattle School of Theology and Psychology.
-She recently received her MFA in interdisciplinary arts from the University of Nevada Reno.
+She received her MFA in interdisciplinary arts from the University of Nevada Reno.
 She has served as a curatorial assistant and a resident artist to the Cascadia Residency through Fuller Seminary Northwest as well as a creative coach and resident artist for the Inhabit Arts Collaborative in Fresno, California.
-Allyson’s work as a creative coach is an extension of her art (and perhaps even her motherhood) practice with a focus on prioritizing, engaging, and examining individual impulses to help work through emotional, artistic, and creative blocks.
-Her work has been featured in various illustration and design projects for International Arts Movement, Compagnia Colombari Theater Company, Lit Moon Theater Company, Ratatat Theater Company, Canlis Restaurant, Brehm Center Fuller Northwest, J. Shipley Creative, The Seattle School of Theology and Psychology, Westmont College, Good Company Players and Cyclical Publishing.
+Her work has been featured in various illustration and design projects for Inquisitive Magazine, International Arts Movement, Compagnia Colombari Theater Company, Lit Moon Theater Company, Ratatat Theater Company, Canlis Restaurant, Brehm Center Fuller Northwest, J. Shipley Creative, The Seattle School of Theology and Psychology, Westmont College, Good Company Players and Cyclical Publishing.
 She is the recipient of the Richard Cook Award.

 For commissions or questions please contact Allyson here.